khaledh75/Privacy-Policy/README.md

 - Personalize your experience on the App.
 - Communicate with you about updates, promotions, and other information related to the App.
 - Ensure the security and functionality of the App.
 - Verify user identity and prevent misuse of the App by requiring phone number verification before enabling private communication features.
+- Provide interactive features such as optional surveys (e.g., football team  preferences) and display anonymized, aggregated results on the map without exposing individual user choices.

 4. Sharing Your Information
 We do not sell or rent your personal information to third parties.
 We may share your information with: